How to Write a Science Blog: Step-by-Step Science Blogging Guide

 At this point, the text is done, but there is still some final polishing.
 This includes images, links, and publishing your article.

 Do you need to add images to your blog?
 No, but you don’t really need to do anything in this guide.
 The first image is highly valuable – it will be featured in social media snippets and any other thumbnail.
 Make sure your first image or illustration is high quality and represents the entire article – you sometimes see blog posts with tables or tiny, out-of-context images being used as the thumbnail.
-These look weird.
+These look weird and unprofessional.

 You should also perform a quick link check.
 Did you add all the hyperlinks that you meant to?
 Are they pointing to the correct web pages?
 Have you included links to your own content?
 Getting your URLs mixed up can be surprisingly easy, and people will rarely tell you if they notice that mistake.